[Investigation] Unmasked: Who were Putin's spies in the Kingdom of Belgium?

 Belgium, in concert with the EU institutions, also expelled a further 19 so-called diplomats accredited to Russia's embassy to the EU in April.

-And it expelled eight others from Russia's embassy to Nato last year, posing the question: How many Russian spies are there left in the country?
+And it expelled eight others from Russia's embassy to Nato last year, posing the question: How many Russian spies are left in the country?

 Russia still has well over 100 diplomats accredited in Belgium and "about half" of these are spies, Belgian security sources estimated.